 That is why I told you at the beginning of this post that it all depends on what you want to do in Australia.
 It also depends if you travel solo or in a group.
 Solo traveling is most likely to cost you a bit more, as you have to pay the same amount for fuel or a hotel room as when you would be with 2 or more persons.

 Below are some budgets you should be able to maintain for your trip around Australia.
-Decide whether you want to go really low budget or if you are more the partying type.
+Decide whether you want to go for a really low budget or if you are more the partying type.
 Maybe you want a bit of it all, or you just want to go on a luxury tour.
 Have a look below and see what kind of budget you need for Australia.

 - Real backpackers budget: This means you have your own transport and you mainly use free camps for overnight stays.
 Just party every now and then and do a tour only when you really really want it.
 You should be able to travel around Australia for AU$30 – AU$50 per day